enkidevs/curriculum/Web/HTML/html5-input-form-attributes/intro-step.md

 ---
 ## Practice

-Which statements are true regarding step attributes within forms?
+Which statement is NOT true regarding step attributes within forms?

 ???

-???
-???
+* Works with fractions, like 1/2 written as ".5".

-+ Specifies the legal number intervals for an `<input>` element.
+* Specifies the legal number intervals for an `<input>` element.
-+ Can be used with min & max to create range of legal values.
+* Can be used with min & max to create range of legal values.
-+ Works with these input types: number, date, & time.
+* Works with these input types: number, date, & time.
-- Does not accept negative numbers.
-- Works with fractions, like 1/2 written as ".5".

 ---
 ## Revision